sudo-project/sudo/docs/TROUBLESHOOTING.md

 > configure with the `--disable-pie` option, then `make clean` and
 > `make`.
 If that fixes the problem then your operating system
 > does not properly support position independent executables.
-> Please send a message to sudo@sudo.ws with system details such
+> Send a message to sudo@sudo.ws with system details such as the
-> as the Linux distro, kernel version, and CPU architecture.
+> Linux distro, kernel version, and CPU architecture.

 #### When I run configure I get the following error: